 PCR test concerns takes approx 10 mins to read.
 There are optional videos to watch and a list of all the links included at the bottom.
+Also includes a brilliant article explaining how use of the PCR test once created a pseudo epidemic, fascinating reading.

 Here is an extract from the latest WHO information: